Chemicals

 Being careful about the chemicals you use at home, work or play when you’re trying to become pregnant or conceive a baby is best.
 Some chemicals could affect ovulation and may change sperm or testosterone levels.

 If you use well water from a private supply, have it tested.
 This can include testing for chemicals or impurities.
-Some of these, including lead, could harm a developing baby.
+Some of these, including lead and mercury could be harmful.
 Learn more about testing here.

 There are some chemicals you should avoid when you’re trying to become pregnant or conceive a baby.
-These include lead, mercury, asbestos and solvents.
+These include lead, mercury, solvents and pesticides.

 Lead can harm your nervous system, bloodstream and kidney health.